Question: Is the path of seeking birth in Amitā[bha] Buddha’s (阿弥陀佛: Āmítuófó) Pure Land spiritually cowardly?

 [Of] Amitā[bha and] other Buddhas,

-and all great Bodhisattvas,
+and all Great Bodhisattvas,

-reciting [their] name[s with] wholehearted mindfulness,
+[with] recitation [of their] name[s with] wholehearted mindfulness,

-likewise attains non-retrogression.
+likewise attaining non-retrogression.

 Note: As one’s Main Practice (正行), focused mindfulness of Amitābha Buddha will suffice as he is connected to all other Buddhas and great Bodhisattvas.
 The below are selected ‘Verses Of Praise Of Amitā(bha)] Buddha’《礼赞阿弥陀佛偈》in the same chapter, which also serve as exhortations to reach Amitābha Buddha’s Pure Land.